-16.8 Governors' Discipline Committee
+15.13 Governors' Discipline Committee

-- The Discipline Committee will be convened in accordance with current regulations by the Clerk to the Governors - It will be clerked and advised by the Clerk to the Governors or a person with experience in clerking such meetings - The Clerk will ensure that all members of the Committee reminded of the legal framework for their hearing
+- The Discipline Committee will be convened in accordance with current regulations by the Clerk to the Governors - It will be clerked and advised by the Clerk to the Governors or a person with experience in clerking such meetings - The Clerk will ensure that all members of the Committee reminded of the legal framework for their hearing - The conduct of the meeting will be in the hands of the Chair of the Committee, in accordance with the rules of natural justice and having regard to any guidance issued by the Secretary of State. - The decision will be taken by the Governors meeting alone with their Clerk after all parties have had the opportunity to state their case and respond to the point put by other parties

-- The conduct of the meeting will be in the hands of the Chair of the Committee, in accordance with the rules of natural justice and having regard to any guidance issued by the Secretary of State. - The decision will be taken by the Governors meeting alone with their Clerk after all parties have had the opportunity to state their case and respond to the point put by other parties - 16.9 Reintegration back to School
+15.14 Reintegration back to School

-It is school policy that all suspended students must attend a reintegration meeting with the Principal or a member of the Senior Leadership Team and the relevant Head of Year or Form Tutor on their return to school.
+It is school policy that all suspended students must attend a formal reintegration meeting with a member of the Senior Leadership Team and the relevant Head of Year on their return to school.
 Parent/s or carers are expected to accompany the student to this meeting.
 The date and time of this meeting will be on the suspension letter sent to parents.
 The purpose of the meeting is to discuss the incident/s which led to the suspension and to set targets for the student to ensure further suspensions are avoided.
-Should there have been a meeting with parents prior to the decision to exclude and it is felt that an additional meeting does not serve any further purpose then the meeting will not take place.
+Students will not be able to return to mainstream lessons until reintegration meeting has taken place.
 The school will also offer various means to help the student achieve the targets.
 Such support offered might include the following:

-- Reminder of the school's Code of Conduct and expectations
+- Discuss the completed suspension reflection booklet. - Reminder of the school's Code of Conduct and expectations

 - Establishing a Pastoral Support Programme

 - Referral to the school social worker

 - Referral to a counsellor

 - Discussion about alternative educational provision

 - Discussion about an alternative curriculum